 I have a dream that one day every valley shall be exalted, every hill and mountain shall be made low, the rough places will be made plain, and the crooked places will be made straight, and the glory of the Lord shall be revealed, and all flesh shall see it together.This is our hope.
 This is the faith that I go back to the South with.

 Violence breeds violence; hurt begets vengeance and more cruelty.
 The cycle discontinues only when a radical interruption disrupts the mechanisms of retaliation.
-Foreign troops may block the cycle for some time, but to heal it, to change people’s desire to retribute from within, only a higher hope in God’s justice will do.
+International bombings may affect the cycle for some time, but to heal it, to change people’s desire to retribute from within, only a higher hope in God’s justice will do.
 Only belief in God’s wrath against evil will build lasting, sincere peace, and only the sight of a God taking the hostilities of the world onto himself on the cross will heal terrible hurts into the first steps of resolute, self-giving, redeemed love.

 “Towards the Endgame: The world should start preparing for what comes after Syria’s President Bashar Assad”, The Economist, Jul 21st 2012.
 Article available at: http://www.economist.com/node/21559330.